maykinmedia/client-common/docs/preference/functions/setPreference.md

 `string`

-A key identifying the selection
+A key identifying the selection.

 ### value

 `T`

+The value to store for the given key.

 ## Returns

 `Promise`\<`void`\>

+A `Promise` that resolves once the preference is set.